About the church

 Thursday Coffee Morning (10am – noon) – an open invitation to join us for a coffee and a chat.
 Throughout the year there is lively conversation, a friendly environment, fresh produce, fairly traded good, a Leprosy Mission stall and bric-a-brac.

 Friday Pilots – a non-uniformed organisation for children and young people aged 7 and upwards.
-We meet in two aged groups – school years 3 – 6 at 6.30pm and school years 7+ at 8pm.
+We meet in two aged groups – school years 3 – 6 and school years 7+ between 6.00pm and 7.30pm on Friday evenings during school term-time.
 Cooking, Crafts and games are usually on offer, with themes related to the Christian faith.

 Fund-raising and social events – as announced.
 We need to raise money to run the church, but more important are the opportunities to get together and make new friends.